denten-books/plain-text/main.md

 context acquire an immediate practical implication (for a librarian, for example).
-That is not to say that digitization makes thought wholly ephemeral or immaterial, rather, that it allows for the continual advancement and transmediation of thought--the ability to change specific material contexts as afforded by the very property of "media independence."
+That is not to say that digitization makes thought wholly ephemeral or immaterial, rather, that it allows for the continual advancement and transmediation of thought---the ability to change specific material contexts as afforded by the very property of "media independence."
 Digitization, in that sense, is a necessary prerequisite for culture (in the common sense of "collective intellectual achievement").
 Without digital portability, all